-If you’re a father with a baby at home and are going through a divorce it’s likely that you have questions regarding how much time you’re going to be able to have with your child after the divorce is finalized.
+If you’re a father with a baby at home and are going through a divorce, you likely have questions regarding how much time you’re going to be able to have with your child after the divorce is finalized.

-By the same token, some of you reading this blog post may be mothers who have an infant at home.
-If you are having to deal with a divorce on top of the other issues associated with the baby it’s likely that your stress level is at an all-time high.
+Some of you reading this blog post may be mothers who have an infant at home by the same token.
+If you have to deal with a divorce on top of the other issues associated with the baby, your stress level is likely at an all-time high.

 Are mothers granted custody automatically for children under the age of three?